 SF Conservatory of Flowers (San Francisco)

 We love the Conservatory of Flowers for mixed-generation outings.
-While some of their exhibits have been more and less family-friendly over time, this wood and glass greenhouse is the oldest existing conservatory of its kind in the Western Hemisphere and features 1,700 species of rare, exotic, and endangered plants from more than 50 different countries.
+While some of their exhibits have been more and less family-friendly over time, this wood and glass greenhouse is the oldest existing conservatory of its kind in the Western Hemisphere.
+The conservatory features 1,700 species of rare, exotic, and endangered plants from more than 50 different countries.

 What’s great for kids: Kids will like the scavenger hunt (ask at the front desk!), warm weather in the greenhouse, and free-range butterflies.
-It is also easy to combine a visit to the Conservatory of Flowers with a trip to Koret Playground in Golden Gate Park.
+It’s also easy to combine a visit to the Conservatory of Flowers with a trip to Koret Playground in Golden Gate Park.

 Location: 100 John F Kennedy Dr, San Francisco – Golden Gate Park